munificent/craftinginterpreters/book/classes-and-instances.md

 <aside name="field">

-We *could* support adding fields to values of other types.
+Lox *could* support adding fields to values of other types.
 It's our language and we can do what we want.
-But it's very likely a bad idea.
-It significantly complicates the implementation in ways and hurt performance.
-And it raises very tricky semantic questions around the equality and identity of values.
+But it's likely a bad idea.
+It significantly complicates the implementation in ways that hurt performance -- for example string interning gets a lot harder.

+Also, it raises gnarly semantic questions around the equality and identity of values.
 If I attach a field to the number `3`, does the result of `1 + 2` have that field as well?
 If so, how does the implementation track that?
 If not, are those two resulting "threes" still considered equal?

-**todo: overlap**

 </aside>